DePaul-CSC-394-401/mini-project-team-4/README.md

 # mini-project-team-4
-mini-project-team-4 created by GitHub Classroom

-Mini Project Milestone 1
+Mini Project Milestone 1: To-do list

-To-do list
+# To run application:
+In terminal run the following command in the root directory of the project: python manage.py runserver Navigate to the following website: http://127.0.0.1:8000/

+# To run docker container:
+tbd